Johnnie Wright: Personal life

 Kitty Wells and Johnnie Wright were married on October 30, 1937.
 Together they had three children, Ruby (1939–2009), Bobby., and Carol Sue.
 Each of their children enjoyed minor success individually as recording artists.
 Ruby, with a hit called "Dern 'Ya", an "answer song" to Roger Miller's "Dang Me"; and Bobby, with a series of country-pop hits in the early to mid-1970s, including "Seasons in the Sun" (covering Terry Jacks' No. 1 pop hit from 1974).
 Carol Sue, on a mid-1950s duet with Wells, titled "How Far is Heaven".
 Carol Sue and Ruby also had success with a pop hit as The Wright Sisters with "That's Ok" in the early 1960s.
 All three children performed as part of their parents' road show, while growing up.

-Johnnie Wright died at his home of natural causes in Madison, Tennessee on September 27, 2011, exactly two years after older daughter Ruby's death; 33 days short of his 74th wedding anniversary with Wells; and on the same day as fellow country singer-songwiter "Country" Johnny Mathis.
+Johnnie Wright died at his home of natural causes in Madison, Tennessee on September 27, 2011, exactly two years after older daughter Ruby's death; 33 days short of his 74th wedding anniversary with Wells; and on the same day as fellow country singer-songwriter "Country" Johnny Mathis.
 Wright had been in failing health for some time.
 He was survived by his wife of 73 years and their two surviving children Bobby and Carol Sue, plus eight grandchildren, 12 great-grandchildren, and three great-great-grandchildren.

 Wright's widow Kitty Wells followed him in death less than ten months later on July 16, 2012.
 He is interred at Spring Hill Cemetery in Nashville, Tennessee.